notofonts/noto-cjk-varco/README.md

 The goal is to make 2 fonts with 1000 Character Glyphs each using the minimal quantity of Variable Components (details in the .txt files).

-We notice significant binary font file size savings:
+We notice significant binary font file size savings (currently based on the `glyf v1` implementation):

 - Noto Serif JP: 60,9% of file size savings
   - VarCo VF: 276 kb